The Directors have pleasure in presenting the 56th Annual Report and the auditedfinancial statements for the year ended 31st March 2018.

-CSR activities have already been textured into the Company's value system throughSrinivasan Services Trust (SST) the CSR arm of the Company established in 1996 with thevision of building self-reliant rural community.
+CSR activities have already been textured into the Company's value system throughSrinivasan Services Trust (SST) established in 1996 with the vision of buildingself-reliant rural community.

 The Company is eligible to spend on their ongoing projects / programmes falling withinthe CSR activities specified under the Act 2013 as mandated by the Ministry of CorporateAffairs for carrying out the CSR activities.

-Presently SST is working in 5000 villages spread across Tamil Nadu KarnatakaMaharashtra Himachal Pradesh and Andhra Pradesh covering about 3144590 population and719890 families.
-Its major focus are Economic development health care qualityeducation environment and infrastructure.
+Presently SST is working in 5000 villages spread across Tamil Nadu KarnatakaMaharashtra Himachal Pradesh and Andhra Pradesh covering about 3092281 population and719890 families.
+Its major focus areas are economic development health care qualityeducation environment and infrastructure.

-296003 families living in these villages have a monthly income of aboveRs.15000/- which make them financially secured.
+381801 families living in these villages have a monthly income of Rs.15000/-and above.
+They have financial security.

-Improved agriculture practices enabled 192147 farmers owning 208925 hectaresto increase the yields higher than the state average by 15%.
+Improved agriculture practices enabled 231059 Farmers owning 251393 hectareshave increased the yields higher than the state average by 15%.